 Cleanliness and Mood Disorders

 Mood disorders, such as depression, can make it challenging to maintain cleanliness and order.
-However, cleanliness can have a positive impact on managing and alleviating symptoms of mood disorders, contributing to residents’ improved mental health.
+However, cleanliness can have a positive impact on managing and alleviating symptoms of mood disorders.
 A clean environment stimulates a sense of accomplishment and can boost self-esteem.
+Substandard housing conditions, characterized by cluttered or inadequate living spaces, can exacerbate depressive symptoms.
+Improving these conditions can help alleviate depressive symptoms by providing a sense of accomplishment and boosting self-esteem.

 Maintaining cleanliness can have psychological benefits as well as physical health advantages for individuals with mood disorders.